KaufmanDeveloper/labyrinth-game/Story/Prologue/Prologue-1.md

 Seer: The queen is ill, Jem, she hasn't woken in 22 hours.
 Without her guidance we cannot continue our attack.
 We cannot wait here for too long either or we will run out of food and resources.

 Seer: Neptune has blessed me with a vision.
-Have you heard of _name here_ Labyrinth?
+Have you heard of Somnium Labyrinth?

 Jem: I've been told by soldiers it's a cursed underground cavern near here.